Theoretical condensed matter physics

 Miguel Ángel Sánchez Martínez

-Theoretical condensed matter physicist working on topological quasiparticles, unconventional superconductivity, and dynamical response functions.
+Theoretical condensed matter physicist working on topological matter, superconductivity, and experimental signatures.

 I am a Postdoctoral Research Associate in Dr. Felix Flicker’s group at the H.H.
 Wills Physics Laboratory, University of Bristol, funded by the EPSRC grant “Exact Results in Aperiodic Systems”.
 My work lies at the intersection of topological quantum matter, superconductivity, and aperiodic systems, aiming to connect theory and experiment.

-Recent topics: multifold fermions and nonlinear optics, chiral/nematic superconductors and optical probes in TMDs, Pines’ demon and acoustic plasmons in Sr2RuO4, and Majorana modes and fractal phase transitions in quasicrystals.
+Recent topics: multifold fermions and nonlinear optics, chiral/nematic superconductors and optical probes in TMDs, strong correlations and disorderd metals, and Majorana modes and fractal phase transitions in quasicrystals.

 Affiliation